 Growing up my family had what I think is a pretty traditional Thanksgiving dinner.
 Turkey, green bean casserole, mashed potatoes, candied sweet potatoes and stuffing.
 I’m not complaining, it was delicious!
-But once Pat and I started dating in high school, I started going to his parents Thanksgiving dinner and I was able to experience different Thanksgiving sides.
+But once Pat and I began dating in high school, I started going to his parents Thanksgiving dinner and I was able to experience different Thanksgiving sides.
 I had Brussels sprouts for the first time and I fell in love with my mother-in-law’s scalloped corn.

 To Make This Scalloped Corn Casserole You Will Need:

-- whole milk
+- whole milk – Lends creaminess to the casserole.

-- sweet corn kernels [thawed if frozen]
+- sweet corn kernels – Thaw the corn if frozen.

-- black pepper
+- black pepper – Lends distinct bite and flavor.

-Preheat your oven to 350℉ (or 180℃).
+Preheat your oven. to 350°F (or 180°C).

-Then butter a 1.5 to 2-quart casserole dish.
-In a mixing bowl add 3 eggs and 1 cup of whole milk.
+In a mixing bowl add 3 large eggs and 1 cup of whole milk.

 Whisk well to combine.